-The local authority advised the audit team that the non compliance and corrective action report, provided as part of QP1: Non Compliance Procedure, is used, when it is deemed necessary.
-The audit team saw evidence of this in two of the establishment files examined.
+The local authority advised the audit team that the non compliance and corrective action report, provided as part of QP1: Non Compliance Procedure, is used, when it is deemed necessary; for instance if a non compliance has not been addressed in a satisfactory manner.
+The audit team saw evidence of this in a number of establishment files examined.
+During the on-site verification in one of the establishments, the audit team discussed the use of a non compliance and corrective action report, and noted that it was used by the FBO as a tool to take appropriate corrective action in relation to the non compliances identified.